aliu112/Library-management-system/README.md

  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Library System
  Authors: \<[Chandler Mahkorn](https://github.com/CMahk)\> \<[Aaron Liu](https://github.com/aliu112)\>

- > ## Expectations
- > * Incorporate **three** distinct design patterns, *two* of the design patterns need to be taught in this course:
- >   * Composite, Strategy, Abstract Factory, Visitor
- > * All three design patterns need to be linked together (it can't be three distinct projects)
- > * Your project should be implemented in C/C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
 The Library System is a tool that allows for the client to add media like books or magazines to a database, which they can then search through to find media similar to the criteria they are looking for.